Wadja Egnankou

 Wadja Egnankou is a scientist from Côte d'Ivoire, a researcher at the University of Abidjan.
+He is a botanist, wetland expert and lecturer at the University of Abidjan, Cote d’Ivoire.
+He is also the founder and president of the NGO SOS-FORETS.
 He received the Goldman Environmental Prize in 1992 for his efforts to protect the mangrove forests of the country.